-Patients visiting the emergency department at Chilliwack General Hospital and Fraser Canyon Hospital will be asked if they identify as Indigenous or Aboriginal at the time of registration.
+Patients visiting the emergency department at Chilliwack General Hospital, Fraser Canyon Hospital, Mission Memorial Hospital and Abbotsford Regional Hospital will be asked if they identify as Indigenous or Aboriginal at the time of registration.
 This pilot will be expanded to all hospitals across the region this year.

 Why is Fraser Health asking about Indigenous identity?

 Asking about Indigenous identity supports patients to connect to cultural services.
-Patients who identify as Indigenous will be provided information to contact Aboriginal Health Liaisons for cultural services.
+Patients who identify as Indigenous will be provided information to contact an Aboriginal Health Liaison.

 Aboriginal Health Liaisons can support patients, families and communities in navigating the health care system, ensuring strong advocacy and culturally safe care.